mikros-dev/mikros/README.md

 This framework is an API built to ease and standardize the creation of applications that need to run for long periods, usually executing indefinitely, performing some specific operation.
-But it also supports standalone applications that execute its task and finishes right after.
+But it also supports standalone applications that execute its task and finish right after.

 Its main idea is to allow the user to create (or implement) an application, written in Go, of the following categories: